laravel/docs/localization.md

         //
     });

-You may configure a "fallback language", which will be used when the active language does not contain a given translation string.
+You may configure a "fallback language," which will be used when the active language does not contain a given translation string.
 Like the default language, the fallback language is also configured in the `config/app.php` configuration file:

     'fallback_locale' => 'en',